eureka-archive/psr-http-server-middleware/README.md

-# psr-http-server-middleware
+# HTTP Server Middleware
+Provides the MiddlewareInterface of PSR-15.

-HTTP Server Middleware - Compatibility with PHP 5.6
+Compatibility with PHP 5.6